Yandex Cloud

 2. Go to File → Site manager and add a new website.

-4. Specify the user created when configuring the VM and select the key file (located in the /Users/<user_name>/.ssh/ folder).
+4. Specify the user created when configuring the VM and select the key file (located in the /Users/<username>/.ssh/ folder).

-The FTP client doesn't see the hidden folder by default.
+The FTP client does not see the hidden folder by default.
 Press Cmd + Shift + G and select the id_ed25519 file without the pub extension.
 A message is displayed that the file is not supported.
 The FTP client will offer to convert it to the desired format.
 Click Yes.
 Save the converted file in a convenient location.

 Ubuntu